marcianovc/transient/README.md

 TODO

 ## TODO
- - Write some tests
  - Handle under and over payments
  - Handle large volumes from walletnotify
  - Add optional AMQP API
  - Ability to customize the size and style of QR Codes
  - Allow payments to have an expiry date
- - Add support for Bitcoin and Dogecoin
+ - Add support for Bitcoin and Litecoin